Decontamination of Mutual Contamination Models: Introduction

 \textbf{Demixing of Mixed Membership Models:} We consider the following decontamination problem in mixed membership models: given a sample from each $\p{i}$, recover $\vec{P}$ up to a permutation.
 We refer to this decontamination problem as \emph{demixing of mixed membership models}.
 This problem arises in the task of automatically uncovering the thematic topics of a corpus of documents.
 Under the mixed membership model approach, the words of each document are thought of as being drawn from a document-specific mixture of topics.
 Specifically, documents correspond to the $\p{i}$s and the topics to the $P_i$s.
 This approach is also referred to as topic modeling.
 As we discuss in the next section, our theory significantly generalizes existing topic modeling theoretical guarantees.

-\textbf{Classification with Partial Labels:}\footnote{Classification with partial labels has also been referred to as the ``superset learning problem" or the ``multiple label problem" \citep{liu2014}.} In classification with partial labels, each data point is labeled with a \emph{partial label} $S \subset \set{1, \ldots, L}$; the true label is in $S$, but it is not known which label is the true one.
-If $S_i$ is a partial label, then we view patterns with label $S_i$ as distributed according to $\tilde{P}_i = \sum_{j \in S_i} \pi_{i,j} P_j$.
-Thus, the learner observes training examples from the contaminated distributions $\tilde{\bP}$ and the \emph{partial label matrix} $\vec{S} = (\ind{\vec{\Pi}_{i,j} > 0})$, and the goal is to recover $\vec{P}$.
+\textbf{Classification with Partial Labels:}\footnote{Classification with partial labels has also been referred to as the ``superset learning problem" or the ``multiple label problem" \citep{liu2014}.} In classification with partial labels, each data point is labeled with a \emph{partial label} $Y \subset \set{1, \ldots, L}$; the true label is in $Y$, but it is not known which label is the true one.
+In our setup, we view the $i$th random sample as having partial label $Y_i \coloneq \set{j: \bpi_{i,j}>0}$ and being distributed according to $\tilde{P}_i = \sum_{j \in Y_i} \pi_{i,j} P_j$.
+Thus, the learner observes training examples from the contaminated distributions $\tilde{\bP}$ and the \emph{partial label matrix} $\bPi^+ = (\ind{\vec{\Pi}_{i,j} > 0})$, and the goal is to recover $\vec{P}$.

 There are many applications of classification with partial labels because often abundant sources of data are naturally associated with information that can be interpreted as partial labels.
 For example, consider the task of face recognition.
 On the internet, there are many images with captions that indicate who is in the picture but do not indicate which face belongs to which person.
 A partial label could be formed by associating each face with the names of the individuals appearing in the same image \citep{cour2011}.

+Although our work emphasizes recovery of $\vec{P}$, it is also possible to think of decontamination of mutual contamination models as concerned with estimation of the mixing matrix $\bPi$.
+This estimate of $\bPi$ could be used as a plug-in for recently developed debiased losses for multiclass classification with label noise and classification with partial labels, which require knowledge of $\bPi$ \citep{cidsueiro2012, menon15icml, vanrooyan2015arxix, patrini2017}.